jbe456/arch-tips/install-arch-linux.md

         It will automatically detect the microcode `intel-ucode` and add the relevant instructions in the `grub.cfg` file.

-  - As this PC uses a firmware RAID, we need to make sure the initial ramdisk archive loads the `mdadm_udev` module, which is a utility to manage firmware/software RAID configurations.
+NB: If the PC uses a firmware RAID, we need to make sure the initial ramdisk archive loads the `mdadm_udev` module, which is a utility to manage firmware/software RAID configurations.

 1. Edit `/etc/mkinitcpio.conf` and add `mdadm_udev` to the list of HOOKS:

     ```bash
     HOOKS=(base udev autodetect modconf block mdadm_udev filesystems keyboard fsck)
     ```

 1. Regenerate the initial ramdisk archive using `mkinitcpio -p linux`

 See [Intel RAID and Arch Linux](https://blog.ironbay.co/intel-raid-and-arch-linux-8dcd508354d3) for more details

-- install wifi tools
+- Install wifi tools

   In order for the new partition to be autonomous, we must make sure that we can connect to wifi before rebooting.